x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-legacy-hybrid-public-folders.md

 You will sync your mail-enabled public folders by using the following scripts, which are initiated by a Windows task that runs in the on-premises environment:

 - `Sync-MailPublicFolders.ps1`: This script synchronizes mail-enabled public folder objects from your local Exchange on-premises deployment with Microsoft 365 or Office 365.
 It uses the local Exchange on-premises deployment as master to determine what changes need to be applied to Microsoft 365 or Office 365.
-The script will create, update, or delete mail-enabled public folder objects on Microsoft 365 or or Office 365 Active Directory based on what exists in the local on-premises Exchange deployment.
+The script will create, update, or delete mail-enabled public folder objects on Microsoft 365 or Office 365 Active Directory based on what exists in the local on-premises Exchange deployment.

 - `SyncMailPublicFolders.strings.psd1`: This is a support file used by the preceding synchronization script and should be copied to the same location as the preceding script.